Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

-To prove this result, we start by making a simple observation:
+To prove this result, we start by making a simple observation.

-\begin{lemma} Any \Pnoprod query $Q$ can be rewritten as a union of projections of selections of a constant number of input relations and constant relations. \end{lemma}
+\begin{lemma} Any \Pnoprod query $Q$ can be equivalently rewritten as a union of projections of selections of a constant number of input relations and constant relations. \end{lemma}

-\begin{proof} This follows from the fact that, for the semantics that we have defined for operators, it it easy to show that selection commutes with union, selection commutes with projection, and projection commutes with union.
+\begin{proof} For the semantics that we have defined for operators, it it easy to show that selection commutes with union, selection commutes with projection, and projection commutes with union.
 Hence, we can perform the desired rewriting. \end{proof}

 We can thus rewrite the input query using this lemma.
-The idea is that we will evaluate the query in PTIME using Proposition~\ref{prp:repsys}, argue that the width bounds are preserved using Lemma~\ref{lem:lexwidth}, and compute a chain partition of the relations using Theorem~\ref{thm:dilworth}.
-However, we first need to show analogues of Lemma~\ref{lem:lexwidth} and Theorem~\ref{thm:dilworth} for the new notion of ia-width.
-We first show the analogue of Lemma~\ref{lem:lexwidth} for the case without product:
+The idea is that we will evaluate the query in PTIME using Proposition~\ref{prp:repsys}, argue that the width bounds are preserved using Lemma~\ref{lem:lexwidth}, and compute a chain partition of the relations using Dilworth's theorem.
+Let us first show an analogue of Lemma~\ref{lem:lexwidth} for the new notion of ia-width.